 At Hartford Court in Portsmouth, we are proud to host the Court Café for individuals living with dementia and their loved ones, to enjoy a fun and social experience.
 The event is held on the first Tuesday of every month with organised themes such as storytelling and summertime gardening for our guests to enjoy.

 Our socialising extends beyond the care home and in to the local community as well.
 Woodlands House in Southampton enjoys day trips to the New Forest for sight seeing, to Southampton City Art Gallery and also to Portsmouth’s Historic Dockyard.

-At West Cliff Hall we recognise the importance of being sociable inside and outside of the care home and regular trips into Hythe allow us to connect to the wider community.
-The staff and residents from Southampton’s West Cliff Hall recently prepared small tokens of appreciatiosn to give to local GP surgeries, pharmacies and health care visitors.
+At West Cliff Hall, we recognise the importance of being sociable inside and outside of the care home and regular trips into Hythe allow us to connect to the wider community.
+The staff and residents from Southampton’s West Cliff Hall recently prepared small tokens of appreciation to give to local GP surgeries, pharmacies and health care visitors.

 At Stokeleigh in Bristol, we look forward to ‘Tasty Tuesday’ where our staff and residents enjoy touching, tasting, feeling and smelling different foods, such as exotic fruit.

 The Laurels & Pine Lodge, in Poole, host a lively and energetic session with the Tiny Explorers – an early years Preschool set in the heart of the Canford Heath, Poole community.
 Since September 2017, 2-4-year-olds from the Preschool visit the Oakdale Care Home twice a month for stories, playtime, singing and games with the residents.
 Read all about it here